 Survey says!
 Tips for developing a good online stakeholder survey

 Every successful PR and marketing program has a variety of ways to routinely get insightful feedback from the stakeholders that matter most to their organizations.
-Online surveys are one of the most common and effective great ways to do this.
+An online stakeholder survey is one of the most common and effective ways to do this.
 We often incorporate them into our Research and Insights projects for this very reason.
 But there’s a lot more to them than simply typing up a list of questions and sending out a survey.
 Here are seven helpful tips for ensuring your survey returns the insights you’re hoping to glean from it!